bokand/URLBarSizing/README.md

   fully hidden and a resize event will be dispatched.
   + *Safari* - When the controls reach their extent.
 That is, as soon as the controls are fully shown or fully hidden, a resize event will be dispatched even while the finger is down.
-  + *Firefox* - Firefox does not send a resize event at all in response to the URL bar.
+  + *Firefox* - When the user lifts their finger (final touchend).
+The URL bar will snap to either fully showing or fully hidden and a resize event will be dispatched.
   + *IE* - The URL bar doesn't move, simple enough.

 #### Initial Containing Block size